-Homeless Hiring Tax Credit - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, a Homeless Hiring Tax Credit (HHTC) will be available to a qualified taxpayer that hires individuals who are, or recently were, homeless.
+Homeless Hiring Tax Credit - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, a Homeless Hiring Tax Credit (HHTC) will be available to a qualified taxpaver that hires eligible individuals.
 The amount of the tax credit will be based on the number of hours the employee works in the taxable year.
 Employers must obtain a certification of the individual's homeless status from an organization that works with the homeless and must receive a tentative credit reservation for that employee.
 Any credits not used in the taxable year may be carried forward up to three years.
-For more information, go to ftb.ca.gov and search for hhtc.
+For more information, get form FTB 3831, Homeless Hiring Tax Credit or go to ftb.ca.gov and search for hhtc.